QuestingQueerly/nonmonogamy-project/Process/Journal.md

 I decided to create a secondary journal for when I'm actively working on the project.
 I think this is helpful for not feeling like I need to edit my thoughts as much.
 I felt a bit like I needed to curate what makes it into this larger project journal more selectively.
 This way, I have a space to jot down more granular thoughts and ideas down as they come up.

 The categories/headings are intended to make it easier to parse through my thinking at the end of this project: I have sections for what I want to do, what I did, what I plan to do in the next session, ideas down the line, and then reflections on the whole enchilada.

+&nbsp;
+&nbsp;
+## Thoughts on Using Twine

+*October 29, 2025*

+During today's analysis meeting for the Materializing Design group, the discussion briefly pivoted into the affordances and limitations of game-making tools (specifically software, engines) that keep code hidden in a user-friendly game-making interface.
+This includes tools like GB Studio, RPG Maker, etc...

+This got me thinking about what it means that I chose to start this process using Twine.

+**Limitations**
+1. Observation: Sara Ahmed wrote that "the more a path is followed, the more a path is followed" (CITATION).
+Twine was the tool I used to make my fisrt ever game and I've been returning to it on-and-off in some capacity for years.
+Sometimes it does feel like the more I choose to use it, the more I will continue to choose to use it and, in doing so, the more I may actually be closing off opportunities to learn new tools and approaches.
+This is why I've been trying to teach myself to use Godot at the same time.
+2. Practice: If I'm going to continue making games as someone who is not a professional programmer and relying on these tools that "hide" code, I very much need to make sure I am using a variety and actively thinking about how each shapes my approach, over time and in relation to one another.

+**Affordances**
+- Using a familiar tool meant I could make something *quickly.* I had an idea and was able to create a functional core game-loop over the course of a few days.
+- Making a "board game" using a tool that is largely designed for creating hypertext fiction led to some interesting new possibilities.
+I'm specifically thinking about how playing this game requires each person to open up the same digital board on their own device and communicate verbally to take turns.
+What if part of the game required players to share specific information and gave them the option of misrepresenting their situation?
+(E.g., "No, I'm not married to Person X")

+&nbsp;
+&nbsp;
+## An Unplanned Playtest

+*November 1st, 2025*

+I swung by the lab and played a quick round of *Matri-Money* (V1c) with a couple of friends and colleagues.

+A few observations from this unexpected playtest:
+- The people who volunteered to play the game chose to play as a team of two.
+When they got married, they referred to the spouse as "our wife"
+- The players started narrating our life stories as we passed over specific spaces.
+For example, when I passed over a space telling me I needed to buy a wedding present for a colleague, one of them said that it must have been for their recent wedding.
+- There's a bug affecting at least one of the annulment spaces